GET TAX RELIEF NOW!

 Who This Checklist Is (and Is NOT) For

-• The IRS finished an audit and sent you a Statutory Notice of Deficiency, and the 90-day
+● This checklist applies to you if the IRS finished an audit and issued a Statutory Notice of Deficiency, and the 90-day tax court deadline has passed.

-• You want to avoid wage garnishment, bank levies, or property liens
+● This checklist applies to you if you want to avoid wage garnishment, bank levies, or property liens.

-• You have ongoing income and can commit to regular monthly payments
+● This checklist applies to you if you have ongoing income and can commit to regular monthly payments toward the balance.

-• You are now dealing with the IRS Collection Division, not the Examination Division
+● This checklist applies to you if you are now dealing with the IRS Collection Division rather than the Examination Division.

-• You are still within the 90-day window to petition the Tax Court to dispute audit findings
+● This checklist does not apply if you are still within the 90-day window to petition the tax court to dispute the audit findings.

-• You are seeking information about responding to the audit itself rather than paying the
+● This checklist does not apply if you are seeking information about responding to the audit itself rather than paying the resulting debt.

 Decision Map: What Matters Most